 The University, acting through UMBA, has established an Alumni dining club, known as "The University of Massachusetts Club."
-The Club opened on October 31, 2005 and is located on the 33rd floor of 225 Franklin Street in downtown Boston.
-The Club is managed by a national hospitality management firm.
+The Club opened on October 31, 2005 and is located on the 32nd floor of 1 Beacon Street in downtown Boston.
+As of August 1, 2015 the Club was managed by the not-for-profit organization University Services, Inc.